corefan/xenko-docs/en/manual/graphics/post-effects/index.md

 # Post effects

 **Post effects** are usually applied after your game has completed the rendering of a frame, but before the UI is drawn.
-You can use post effects to tune or embellish an image; for example, by giving it a more natural, realistic look, or creating stylized cinematic effects.
+You can use post effects to tune or embellish an image — for example, by producing a more natural, realistic look, or creating stylized cinematic effects.

 ![media/post-effects-reference-1.png](media/post-effects-reference-1.png)